-Beyond this, what are some interesting facts about teeth you might not be aware of?
+Beyond this, what are some fun facts about teeth you might not be aware of?
 Here’s a selection of titbits which could well surprise you…

 The hardest part of your body can be found in your body – it’s tooth enamel.
 However, even this incredibly tough substance is at risk of eroding depending on your diet.
 Unfortunately, much of it never grows back!